firefly-iii/docs/docs/docs/firefly-iii/more-information/architecture.md

 ### Validation rules

 Validation rules are stored in [`app/Rules`](https://github.com/firefly-iii/firefly-iii/tree/main/app/Rules) and [`app/Validation`](https://github.com/firefly-iii/firefly-iii/tree/main/app/Validation).
 It's one thing to validate if a number is larger than zero.
-But some of the validation rules for transactions used by Firefly III are pretty complex, because there's a lot of context.
+But some validation rules for transactions used by Firefly III are pretty complex, because there's a lot of context.

 ### Services